Find Affordable College Courses

 Charlottesville, VA

-University of Virginia - Main Campus came in at #18 in this year’s edition of the Most Popular Engineering Bachelor’s Degree Schools in the Southeast Region ranking.
-Located in the suburb of Charlottesville, University of Virginia is a public college with a very large student population.
+University of Virginia - Main Campus did quite well in this year’s ranking of the most popular places for engineering students to get a bachelor’s degree.
+It came in at #18 on the list.
+Located in the small suburb of Charlottesville, University of Virginia is a public college with a very large student population.

 About 38% of the students majoring in engineering at the school are women while 62% are male.